Blazze23/coffee-shop/README.md

+# 2GO Coffe Shop React Redux App

+This react app is using redux toolkit for state management and firebase as a backend server.
+It has a basic shopping cart functionality of adding products to the cart and removing them from it, and also displaying and hiding cart when cart button is triggered.
+Live preview of the app is available at: [https://2go-coffee.netlify.app/](https://2go-coffee.netlify.app/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).